astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 This hopefully seems rather intuitive.
-You have overtaken or reached events many times in your life, so hopefully it is not hard to imagine the implications of shifting the vertical axis as shown in Figure 5.3.
+You have overtaken or reached events many times in your life, so hopefully it is not hard to imagine the implications of shifting the vertical axis as shown in {numref}`figaxestilt`.
 However, it is much harder to imagine how the red dot interacts with the horizontal axis.
 The mathematical description is almost identical to the case of the blue dot, only rotated $90^\circ$.
 I will repeat what I said above, in only slightly different words: through a careful choice of reference frame, an event to the right can be before, after, or at the same time as an event to the left, if the two are spacelike separated.

 Play with the slider and convince yourself that this is accurate.
 By changing the relative speed, you can put the red dot above the